Breast Reconstruction in Michigan

 What type of anesthesia is used?

 A mammoplasty is usually performed with general anesthesia.
 The procedure is usually performed in conjunction with a general surgeon and the hospital stay varies from 1-5 days.
-Contact your local plastic surgeon Melek Kayser MD for more information at 586-776-3223.
+Contact your local plastic surgeon Daniela Rodriguez, MD, PLC for more information.